-Science Board Co-Chair, SSC Ex-officio
+Science Board Co-Chair, Science Steering Committee Ex-officio

 Professor of Physics and Mathematics, New York University, Physics and Mathematics